webtime-studio/react-assessment-formula-1-spa/README.md

 ### When you complete

-Create a PR to the repo.
+Create a PR for the repo.
 Fill out the pull request template.

+Good luck!

 **Last edition November 2021**